libgeos/geos/DEVELOPER-NOTES.md

 ## C/C++ Guidelines

-C++ (in particular) is a large complex language, with many patterns that have evolved over the years.
+C++ is a large, complex language, with many patterns that have evolved over the years.
-The GEOS codebase has also evolved over the years, but parts still exhibit obsolete language or project patterns.
+The GEOS codebase has also evolved over the years, but parts still exhibit obsolete language and project patterns.
 When porting or adding code, follow the style of the most recently written code (use the commit history to find this).

 In general, we follow the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).